Sencres013/Flutter-to-do-app/README.md

-# Yet another to do app
+# Yet another todo app

 A must for any mobile developer to make at least once.